Rish2911/Fire_fighting_bot/README.md

 A mobile robot with 3-R manipulator which can be teleoperated to extinguish fire.
 When it reaches the premises of fire, it will keep a 2m distance from the zone of hazard and the nozzle will point in that direction and extinguish the fire.

 ### Step 1:
-Extract the folder 'Fire_fighting_bot_simulation_in-gazebo_using-feedback_from_lidar-main' and copy the folder 'fire_fight_1', which is inside src, to your catkin_ws/src
+Extract the folder 'Fire_fighting_bot-main' and copy the folder 'fire_fight_1', which is inside src, to your catkin_ws/src
 ### Step 2: Build the Package.
  In your terminal go to your catkin_ws folder and type
  #### catkin_make clean && catkin_make
- Note: Source ~/.bashrc
+ Note: Source your catkin workspace (e.g. if catkin_ws is in your home directory, do source ~/catkin_ws/devel/setup.bash)
+ optional: add this command to your .bashrc
 ### Step 3: Launch the package
  After sourcing the ~/.bashrc, type
  #### roslaunch fire_fight_1 template_launch.launch